-CAPWAP (Control and Provisioning of Wireless Access Points)
+What is CAPWAP (Control and Provisioning of Wireless Access Points)?

-CAPWAP (Control and Provisioning of Wireless Access Points) is a protocol that enables an access controller (AC) to manage a collection of wireless termination points.
-CAPWAP is defined in RFC 5415.
+CAPWAP (Control and Provisioning of Wireless Access Points) is a protocol that enables an access controller to manage a collection of wireless termination points.
+CAPWAP is defined in Request for Comments 5415.

-According to the IETF, CAPWAP supports two modes of operation: split and local MAC.
 In split MAC mode, the CAPWAP protocol encapsulates all Layer 2 wireless data and management frames, which are then exchanged between the controller and AP.
 Local MAC mode enables data frames to be locally bridged or tunneled as Ethernet frames.
-In either mode, the AP processes Layer 2 wireless management frames locally, then forwards them to the controller.
+In either mode, the AP processes Layer 2 wireless management frames locally and then forwards them to the controller.